My Lawyer is Not Fighting For Me, What Can I Do?

 Whether you seek custody, go through a divorce, recover from a personal injury, or fight criminal charges, you need a lawyer with the best professional conduct who will see your case through to a positive outcome.
 If you’ve found yourself wondering why your lawyer isn’t fighting for you the way that you want or need, there may be a few reasons you find their service unsatisfactory.

-What Are The Necessary Steps to Take When This Situation Happens?
+What Are the Necessary Steps to Take When This Situation Happens?

-Are you at the point where you find yourself asking: “What do I do?
+Are you at the point where you find yourself asking, “What do I do?
 My bicycle accident lawyer is not fighting for me?” or “How do I save my case if my criminal lawyer or my personal injury lawyer is not fighting for me?”
 This is unfortunate, but you need solid, aggressive representation no matter what.
 You will start thinking, “Is your lawyer a bad lawyer?”
 Here are a few steps you can take to protect yourself, your legal case, and your rights:

-• Request assistance in improving communication.
+- Request assistance in improving communication.
 Suppose your lawyer doesn’t seem to be listening to you and isn’t meeting your needs.
 In that case, the Washington State Bar Association (WSBA) urges clients to improve their relationship before giving up and filing a grievance.
 The organization will respond to help facilitate your request.

-• File a complaint.
+- File a complaint.
 If those efforts fail, you can file a grievance or complaint against your attorney through the WSPA.
 Please follow the instructions here.

-• Sue, the lawyer.
+- Sue, the lawyer.
 If things escalate and your lawyer has been negligent, you can sue them.
 This is a measure of last resort.

-What Are The Qualities of a Good Personal Lawyer?
+What Are the Qualities of a Good Personal Lawyer?

 When your lawyer fails to communicate with you, it can be frustrating.
 Being left in the dark regarding your legal issues is highly stressful.
 Your lawyer works for you, so you should be able to expect clear communication regularly.

 Any lapse of competence or ethics on your attorney’s part will always lead to a bad partnership.
-Working with someone who does not have the skills to fight for you – or worse, doesn’t have your best interests at heart – can do more harm than good.
+Working with someone who does not have the skills to fight for you or, worse, doesn’t have your best interests at heart, can do more harm than good.

 When looking for a good lawyer, you’ll want to make sure that they check the following boxes before you retain their legal services.